TEENS : IsraelScholarships

 For any questions regarding the application, contact Karen Rader at (314) 442-3756.

-The Central Agency for Jewish Education is pleased to announce that Sarah Casteel and Jonathan Samuels have been awarded the 2014 Stuart I. Pessin Israel Teen Merit Scholarship.
+The Central Agency for Jewish Education is pleased to announce that Kyla Gersten and Rachel Somorov have been awarded the 2015 Stuart I. Pessin Israel Teen Merit Scholarship.
 The awardees were chosen on the basis of their activities in the Jewish community, commitment to continued Jewish education and high school achievement.

 The two awards, which are allocated from the Stuart I. Pessin Scholarship Fund, compliment the existing Israel grant program administered by CAJE and funded by the Jewish Federation of St. Louis.
 The merit-based award provides a means for select high school students to receive community funds by demonstrating their commitment to Judaism and the St. Louis Jewish community.

-Sarah is a recent graduate at Clayton High School and a member of Young Israel.
-She is President of Clayton HS JSU and Gay Straight Alliance.
-She is also involved in NCSY, JCRC Student-to-Student and BBYO.
-Sarah has received several awards and volunteers throughout the community.
-In the fall Sarah will be attending Tomer Devorah Seminary for a year.
+Kyla Gersten is a senior at Parkway Central High School and a member of B’nai Amoona.
+She is the President of B’nai Amoona USY and Co-editor-in-Chief of the Jewish Light Teen page.
+She is also involved in JCRC Student-to-Student and is in the Senator Danforth Israel Scholars program.
+Kyla has received several awards and volunteers her time in the community.
+In the fall Kyla will be attending Nativ for a year.

 Back to top